rethinkdb/rethinkdb-rs/api/python/selecting-data/get_all.md

     lamdba heroines: r.table('villains').get_all(r.args(heroines))
 ).run(conn)
 ```

+Calling `get_all` with zero arguments&mdash;which could happen in this example if the `heroines` list had no elements&mdash;will return nothing, i.e., a zero length stream.

 Secondary indexes can be used in extremely powerful ways with `get_all` and other commands; read the full article on [secondary indexes](/docs/secondary-indexes) for examples using boolean operations, `contains` and more.